-Criminal offenses as defined in Level IV.
+• Criminal offenses as defined in Level IV and offenses that have been determined to be significantly serious by the School Board.
 This may include any felony, whether school-related or not, unless it is one for which expulsion is required.
 A finding that a student has engaged in an offense listed under Level IV constitutes a finding that the student has engaged in serious misbehavior.